 Whether for a Resistance X-wing pilot or airline captain, reference checking can determine what previous employers think about the person you are considering hiring.

+But the fact remains that many companies miss out the referencing, because if you hire a lot of people it can be a long-winded and difficult job.
 If you don’t have the time for reference checking though, test candidates for the knowledge or skills they have stated they have.
 West Atlantic management may not have been the biggest Star Wars fans.
 But they certainly should have made sure Francis-McGann

 Share this story